 Change the app’s settings and grant Snapchat access to utilize the camera.
 If it doesn’t work either, try reinstalling the application.

-Why My Snapchat Photos Are Not Showing in Gallery
+Why Are My Snapchat Photos Not Saving to Camera Roll

 1. You Have A Weak Internet Connection